fgindraud/pdftalk/Readme.md

 The presenter window can show text annotations.
 It follows the pdfpc model: a text file named `<pdf_file_name>.pdfpc` in the same directory as the pdf file.
 The text file can easily be generated using the [pdfpc-latex-notes](https://github.com/cebe/pdfpc-latex-notes) package.
+A copy can be found in `test/`.

 Status
 ------

-Beta: functional, lacking some small functionnality.

-Todo:
+Operational.

+Some additional functionnality would be useful:
 * Go to page/slide n
 * Output time repartition per slide

-Maybe Todo:
+Maybe useful:
-* Auto spread windows on monitors
 * Disable screensaver
 * Presentation slide overview mode ?

-Will not bother doing:
+Will not support:
 * Support for durations (no animations for now)
 * Support for Poppler Rotation flags (don't know when it matters)
 * Movies